 A certified organic blend of carefully selected, real and fermented foods containing lactobacillus probiotics.
 The Mothers Blend has been developed specifically with pregnant and breastfeeding women in mind.
 It is however a nutrient powerhouse that can be incorporated into any individuals diet, regardless of age or gender.

+We cannot wait to nourish you!
 The ingredients & how to use it daily

 One bottle generally lasts 4-6 weeks depending on how heavy handed you are and how much you intuitively feel you need.

 Shelf life is currently 18+ months, however always refer to your bottles packaging.
 Ingredients:

 Organic fermented blend (all organic and naturally fermented red lentils, camu camu, broccoli, chlorella, spinach, pepitas, beetroot, molasses), organic beetroot juice powder, freeze dried grass fed and free range beef liver powder, organic Atlantic kelp powder, sweetener (naturally occurring organic steviol glycoside within stevia leaf powder).

 Contains no gluten, dairy, synthetics, fillers, artificial colours, artificial sweeteners, flavours or preservatives.
 All natural, no GMO ingredients.
 How to use it daily: